 The Regents Scholars selection committee conducts a comprehensive review of the freshman applicant pool to determine the student’s strength and breadth of academic preparation.
-Selection is based on a thorough review of the admissions application, including, but not limited to test scores and grades.
+Selection is based on a thorough review of the admissions application.
 To be eligible for the Regents Scholarship, you must be a U.S. citizen, permanent resident, or a non-citizen student qualifying under California Assembly Bills 130 or 131 with outstanding academic qualifications.
 Only students who fall under these categories are eligible for the Regents Scholarship.

 All freshmen admitted for the fall quarter at UCSB are considered for the Regents Scholarship, based on their UC Application for Admission.
 No additional information is required.
 UCSB typically offers the scholarship to students within the top two percent of admitted freshmen.
 Students are notified by U.S. Mail in early March if they have been selected.
 Decisions of the Regents Scholarship Committee are final.
 Appeals are not accepted.